Skip navigation

 MOREWorld Cup predictions | USMNT’s group stage draw

-Group A — Mexico, South Korea, South Africa, Denmark/North Macedonia, Czechia, Ireland
+Group A — Mexico, South Korea, South Africa, Czechia

-Of all the potential outcomes for hosts Mexico, who avoided the eight elite teams from Pot 2 and got the lowest-ranked team from Pot 3, this draw was one of the very best possible for El Tri.
-Whoever comes out of the European playoff might be favored to win this group.
+Of all the potential outcomes for co-hosts Mexico, who avoided the eight elite teams from Pot 2 and got the lowest-ranked team from Pot 3, this draw was one of the very best possible for El Tri.
+Czechia joining this group out of the European playoffs has added to how equal this group is.

-Likewise, the USMNT couldn’t have asked for a much better draw than this one, as they came away with the lowest-ranked team from Pot 2 plus a Pot 3 team that they recently beat in a friendly, and managed to avoid the ticking time bomb of Italy coming in from Pot 4.
+Likewise, the USMNT couldn’t have asked for a much better draw than this one, as they came away with the lowest-ranked team from Pot 2 plus a Pot 3 team that they recently beat in a friendly, and even getting Turkiye isn’t as bad as it could have been.
 Four somewhat equally competitive teams that could finish 1 to 4, or 4 to 1.
+It is totally open.

 Group J — Argentina, Austria, Algeria, Jordan